KJoshi31/root_worksample/README.md

 The approach or methodology towards this problem was to break down the key pieces/components into modular and reusable pieces of code that could be extended upon if need be.

 ## Files
-main.py is the entrypoint of the program which uses other modules of the application to successfully output the reporting data to the end-user.
+[main.py](https://github.com/KJoshi31/root_worksample/blob/master/app/main.py) is the entrypoint of the program which uses other modules of the application to successfully output the reporting data to the end-user.

-consts.py contains constants used in the application, specifically Driver and Trip representations for determining the command from the input file.
+[consts.py](https://github.com/KJoshi31/root_worksample/blob/master/app/consts.py) contains constants used in the application, specifically Driver and Trip representations for determining the command from the input file.

-input_validator.py takes the contents of the file read by the main.py file to validate whether the arguments are valid to be used by the report_engine.py file.
+[input_validator.py](https://github.com/KJoshi31/root_worksample/blob/master/app/input_validator.py) takes the contents of the file read by the main file to validate whether the arguments are formatted correctly to be used by the report_engine.py file.

-models.py houses the classes, Drive and Trip.
+[models.py](https://github.com/KJoshi31/root_worksample/blob/master/app/models.py) houses the classes, Drive and Trip.
 These classes are reprentations of the drivers and trips that are incoming from the input file.

-report_engine.py houses the ReportEngine class which digests the data from the input file by parsing the commands and creating Driver and Trip objects.
+[report_engine.py](https://github.com/KJoshi31/root_worksample/blob/master/app/report_engine.py) houses the ReportEngine class which digests the data from the input file by parsing the commands and creating Driver and Trip objects.
 Afterwards, ReportEngine creates a structure to be used for additional sorting operations, and then is able to output a string representation of the report.